-"It helped a lot because you see Gio and Jona, those are big time players who have a lot of experience, and you train with them," Mendez said.
-"They helped me out and gave me tips on what can I do and can’t I do on and off the field.
+"It helped a lot because you see Gio and Jona, those are big-time players who have a lot of experience, and you train with them," Mendez said.
+"They helped me out and gave me tips on what I can do and can’t do on and off the field.
 It’s just little things that I learned and now I know for the future anywhere I go."

 Mendez made six appearances with the Galaxy's USL affiliate, LA Galaxy II, earning five starts as a 17-year-old at a time when many of his peers were still playing academy soccer.

-Mendez's development as a soccer player didn't begin in the Galaxy academy, but much earlier in East Los Angeles, where he, Mexican Under-17 midfielder Efrain Alvarez and U.S. Under-20 teammate Ulysses Llanez united as teammates playing for highly-respected youth coach Brian Kleiban at the youth academy of the now-defunct MLS side Chivas USA.
+Mendez's development as a soccer player didn't begin in the Galaxy academy, but much earlier in East Los Angeles, where he, Mexican U17 midfielder Efrain Alvarez and U.S. U20 team-mate Ulysses Llanez united as team-mates playing for highly-respected youth coach Brian Kleiban at the youth academy of the now-defunct MLS side Chivas USA.
 When Chivas USA folded, the Galaxy hired Kleiban as an academy coach, and he brought along his top players, Mendez among them.

-Three years later, Alvarez is coming off a breakout season with Galaxy II, Llanez has emerged as one of the best 17-year-olds in the United States and Mendez is one of the best American players born in 2000.
-Mendez credits Kleiban with helping him develop into the player he has already become and with helping him build a solid foundation to build on in the future.
+Mendez credits Kleiban with helping him develop into the player he has already become and with helping him create a solid foundation to build on in the future.